 What does it mean to work sustainably as an artist?
 Is it about career development and working practices, about artistic choices or practical solutions, or about the use of one’s resources in a responsible and effective way?
 Which are the preconditions for managing and nurturing your career and how can challenges be overcome?
 Sustainability from an artist’s perspective can be about all this and more.

 This sharing session will look at how dance artists can think and work in a sustainable way.
-Dance artists Sari Palmgren (FI) and Steinunn Ketilsdóttir (IS) will present their own approaches to the subject and reflect on how sustainable thinking and practice has affected their work, well-being and outlook on being an artist in today’s society.
+Dance artists Sari Palmgren (FI), Steinunn Ketilsdóttir (IS) and Amanda Billberg (SE) will present their own approaches to the subject and reflect on how sustainable thinking and practice has affected their work, well-being and outlook on being an artist in today’s society.
 After this the participants will be invited to pose questions and share their own experiences, thoughts and ideas on how sustainability can be implemented in practice.

 Ólöf Ingólfsdóttir (IS) is a choreographer with a Master’s degree in culture communication.
 She is currently project manager at Dansverkstæðið – workspace for choreographers, focusing on long term planning and international collaborations.